Denton County Jail: Tips on Visiting

-Two people can visit an inmate at the same time, and small children were allowed in during the visits that I have made.
+Two people can visit an inmate at the same time, and small children were allowed in during most visits.
 There are no public restrooms or drinking fountains in the visiting areas and no wheelchair access.
 Most times, the lines are long, with 50-100 people–if you don’t get there early, odds are you will not get in.
 Don’t be fooled by the number of people outside the jail in line because the cars in the parking lot are full of people waiting, and as soon as the line gets to about 10 people, it explodes.

 Mail: Inmate receive mail only on Monday through Friday.
 Our estimate is that it takes about 3 days for mail to be delivered to the inmate after it gets to the jail.
 Remember, all jails open and read inmate mail.

 Email: You can email the inmate and they print it out for the inmate for a fee, and the inmate can respond (they write, the prison scans and sends a PDF. ) If they don’t like what you send, they send it back to you with a form letter that tells you what is wrong.

 Commissary appears to be a couple of days a week, and there are cut offs for processing $$ for the weekends and holidays, like Thanksgiving $$ had to be in on the Monday prior and the commissary is closed for the weekend.
 Denton does have the ability to order packages for inmates (including a limited all purpose “holiday” package) and some ability to mail order in kosher and/or halal selections.
 The commissary also offers a limited amount of ethic (mostly Mexican food) and some personal care products.